Compact moduli of K3 surfaces: One-parameter degenerations

 The existence of a nef model is due to Shepherd-Barron \cite{shepherd-barron1981extending-polarizations}, and the existence of a divisor model is proved in \cite[Thm.
 2.11]{laza2016ksba-compactification}, \cite[Thm.
 3.12]{alexeev2019stable-pair}.

 Now suppose one starts with a family $(\oX^*, \oR^*)\to C^*$ of K3 surfaces with ADE singularities.
 After a finite base change it admits a simultaneous resolution of singularities $f\colon X^*\to\oX^*$.
 Let $R^*=f^*(\oR^*)$.
-After a further finite base change by the above we get a divisor model, whose stable model $(\oX,\oR)$ is the stable extension of $(\oX^*,\oR^*)$ over $C$.
+After a further finite base change, by the above we get a divisor model, whose stable model $(\oX,\oR)$ is the {\it stable extension} of $(\oX^*,\oR^*)$ over $C$.
+It is unique and stable under base changes by a standard argument, see e.g. \cite[Thm.
+2.47]{kollar2023families-of-varieties}.